This post contains affiliate links.

 “Professional chef here, vegan for 2.5 years now.
 I don’t often say a “wow” out loud in the kitchen, but with these I did.
 Awesome recipe, thank you so much!” —Matt

-These seitan meatballs are made by creating a gluten-based dough and then simmering in a flavorful vegetable broth.
-Here’s what you’ll need!
+These seitan meatballs are made by creating a gluten-based dough and simmering it in a flavorful vegetable broth.
+Here’s what you’ll need.
+Jump to the recipe card for exact measurements—this is just an overview!

 Dough

-- Vital Wheat Gluten: We start off with 1 cup of vital wheat gluten, which is the main component of seitan.
+- Vital Wheat Gluten and Water: We start with vital wheat gluten, the main component of seitan.
+We mix this with water to form a dough.

-- Nutritional Yeast: ¼ cup of nutritional yeast adds a savory flavor to help replicate the flavor of meat.
+- Nutritional Yeast: This adds a savory flavor to help replicate the flavor of meat.

-- Italian Seasoning: We will use 1 tablespoon of Italian seasoning to bring that classic meatball flavor.
+- Italian Seasoning and Salt: Italian seasoning brings that classic meatball flavor, and salt elevates the other flavors.
 Feel free to throw in any other spices you might be in the mood for!

 Broth

 - Vegetable Broth: We’ll cook the meatballs in a vegetable broth to infuse them with even more flavor.
 Feeling adventurous?
-Make your own vegetable broth (it’s actually super easy!)
+Make your own vegetable broth (it’s super easy!).

 - Apple Cider Vinegar: This adds a bit of a bite without overpowering the other ingredients.
 I like using apple cider vinegar for “pork” seitan, but you could also use white vinegar here.